Drone

 Using a drone for commercial purposes is typically in the niche of photography and surveyance.
 Good examples include wedding photography and the construction industry.
 Amazon have recently been looking into the potential for using drones as a delivery method in the distribution sector under their service named Amazon Prime Air.
 Beyond these industries, american company Fly4Me has been subcontracting it’s drone services to commercial sectors such as golf courses, solar panel installers (for roof dimensions and shading data for panel placements), alongside infrastructure inspections.
 Other commercial sectors currently being considered for the benefits of drone use include mining, farming and agriculture, disaster response and premises security.

-It is important that when operating an unmanned aircraft fitted with a camera or video, you remain aware of the regulations regarding privacy.
+When operating a drone fitted with a camera or video, you remain aware of the regulations regarding privacy.

-The digital age and the increasing availability of affordable cameras has resulted in an large increase of adept photographers and videographers; the introduction of drones to the field has resulted in a surge of interest for aerial photography.
-Though many drones boast their camera-equipped capabilities, it is worth knowing that not all “off the shelf” solutions are suitable for professional photography.
-Experts in the field of professional photography advise a minimum spec of 1080p resolution at 60 fps (frames per second) for video, and a minimum 12 megapixel for still image captures.
+The digital age and availability of affordable cameras has resulted in an large increase of adept photographers and videographers.
+The introduction of drones to the field has resulted in a surge of interest for aerial photography.

 What is “Aerial Photography”?

 Anything shot from the air, whether it be video or photos can be called aerial photography.
-In the past the most common Aerial Photography was done from helicopters; thanks to the range of battery powered multi-rotors on the market, aerial photography is now more accessible than ever before.
+In the past the most common Aerial Photography was done from helicopters.
+Now, thanks to the range of drones on the market, aerial photography is more accessible than ever before.

 Which camera drone is best?

-Just like the old saying “the best camera is the one that you have with you”, this applies to camera drones as well.
-With a few exceptions the ‘best camera drone’ (for video/photography) could be any with a gimbal, a decent flight range and some sort of FPV setup.
+There is an old saying: “the best camera is the one that you have with you”.
+This also applies to camera drones.
+With a few exceptions the ‘best camera drone’ could be any with suitable features.
+These would be a gimbal, a decent flight range and some sort of FPV setup.

 Can drones be used for seascape photography?

-Drones can be used for seascape photography, and for flight over bodies of water, as long as the operator pays attention to the altitude.
+Drones can be used for seascape photography, and for flight over bodies of water.
+It is essential however that the operator pays attention to the altitude.
 Sea spray and seawater in general can be very corrosive where any motor or electronics are concerned.
-As drones are not commonly waterproof, submersion in water should be avoided to prevent damage to, or destruction of your drone.
+As drones are not commonly waterproof, submersion in water should be avoided wherever possible.

 Regulations